solhuebner/PCA9685-Arduino/README.md

 // Software-based phase balancing scheme. enum PCA9685_PhaseBalancer {
     PCA9685_PhaseBalancer_None,                 // Disables software-based phase balancing, relying on installed hardware to handle current sinkage (default)
-    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 256 steps (out of the 4096/12-bit value range) away from previous channel (may cause LED flickering/skipped-cycles on PWM changes)
+    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 16 steps (out of the 4096/12-bit value range) away from previous channel (may cause LED flickering/skipped-cycles on PWM changes)
 };
 // NOTE: Software-based phase balancing attempts to further mitigate ground bounce and
-// voltage spikes during phase shifts at the start/end of the PWM phase range by shifting
+// voltage spikes during phase shifts at the start/end of the PWM high phase by shifting
-// the leading edge of each successive PWM channel by some preset amount.
+// the leading edge of each successive PWM high phase by some amount.
 This helps make
-// the current sinks/sources occur over the entire phase range instead of all together at
+// the current sinks occur over the entire duty cycle range instead of all together at
 // once.
 Software-based phase balancing can be useful in certain situations, but in
 // practice has been the source of many problems, including the case whereby the PCA9685
 // will skip a cycle between PWM changes when the leading/trailing edge is shifted past a
 // certain point.
 While we may revisit this idea in the future, for now we're content on
-// leaving None as the default.
+// leaving None as the default, and limiting the shift that Linear applies.
 ```

 #### Device Reset